mineral-ui/mineral-ui/src/website/app/pages/GettingStarted/gettingStarted.md

 ### Styling

-This project uses CSS-in-JS and [Glamorous](https://glamorous.rocks) for styling components.
+This project uses CSS-in-JS and [Emotion](https://emotion.sh/) for component styling.
 Refer to the [styling page](/styling/) for details.

 ### Theming